Jacksonville Civic Council: EpicJax process

 The EpicJax process is central to the Jacksonville Civic Council's efforts to accelerate change, foster collaboration, and build a stronger, more inclusive community for all of Jacksonville's residents.

+Jax 365

+This community-wide movement, supported by the JCC, encourages every Jaxson to "Share Your World-Class Idea" on the JAX365 website that will help shape the city's future.

 Jacksonville Civic Council Foundation

 During the strategic initiative identification process, the Jacksonville Civic Council (JCC) recognized the need for additional revenue to achieve the desired outcomes.
 To address this need, JCC staff and the Board established the Jacksonville Civic Council Foundation.

 Inspire & Fuel an EPIC Future for Jacksonville The Jacksonville Civic Council Foundation is dedicated to advancing the city of Jacksonville by fostering world-class research and providing civic engagement training.
 The foundation's mission is to move the city forward by addressing key challenges and opportunities, ensuring that Jacksonville becomes a thriving city for all of its residents.